 6. Evaluate your risk-taking as you would at home

 There is an overwhelming majority of travellers who take many more risks when they travel than they ever would at home, and this is perhaps the most important thing to keep in mind.
 If you wouldn’t consider hopping in a car with strangers in your own home city, in order to go check out some ‘cool club’ that’s just opened up, why would you do it overseas?
 But people do.
 Constantly.
 They’ll ride scooters with flip flops, drink far too much, and get up to all sorts of mischief with people they met 5 minutes ago.
 Everyone has a personal risk taking radar, one which seems to get a little blurry in exotic locations.
 Keep yours in check and you’ll mitigate a lot of safety risks.

 7. Take an organised tour

-Joining an organized tour is actually one of the best safety tips to consider when travelling through South America.
+Joining an organised tour is actually one of the best safety tips to consider when travelling through South America.
 That’s because the greatest dangers, in this eclectic continent, lie on the road, and more specifically, are exacerbated by the lack of public transport safety.
-Bad roads, mediocre drivers and subpar bus maintenance all result in a worrying number of road accident.
-Per capita, road accidents are by far a tourist’ greatest danger in Latin America, so know where the real risks hide.
+Bad roads, mediocre drivers and subpar bus maintenance all result in a worrying number of road accidents.
+Per capita, road accidents are by far a tourist’s greatest danger in Latin America, so know where the real risks hide.
 That would be on a rickety old bus that hasn’t been properly maintained, not at the hands of a would-be robber.

 8. Be understanding and considerate of developing countries